Bell nonlocality, signal locality and unpredictability (or What Bohr could have told Einstein at Solvay had he known about Bell experiments): Introduction

-This work also builds on and clarifies some more recent results.
-In the 1994 paper where they brought to light the existence of stronger-than-quantum correlations compatible with signal locality, Popescu and Rohrlich \cite{Popescu1994b} have commented on an unpublished result of Aharonov to the effect that ``relativistic causality'' and ``nonlocality'' imply ``indeterminism''.
-The physical basis of the result I will show in this paper seems to be the same, but I believe my discussion will be useful to clarify a very important distinction and a source of much misunderstanding in discussions on quantum foundations --- that between \emph{determinism} and \emph{predictability}.
-Strictly speaking, the result that Popescu and Rohrlich pointed out is incorrect: the conjunction of \emph{signal locality} (which is a consequence of relativistic causality) and \emph{Bell-nonlocality} (which is, I believe, the type of nonlocality they had in mind in that passage) implies the failure of predictability, and not of determinism.
-This should be clear by the fact that there exists a theory that reproduces quantum mechanics (and therefore satisfies signal locality and displays Bell-nonlocality) but is nevertheless deterministic, namely Bohmian mechanics.
+This work builds on and clarifies some recent results.
+In the 1994 paper where they suggested Bell nonlocality as a ``natural'' axiom for quantum theory and brought to light the existence of stronger-than-quantum correlations compatible with signal locality, Popescu and Rohrlich \citep{Popescu1994b} commented on an unpublished result of Aharonov to the effect that ``relativistic causality'' and ``nonlocality'' imply ``indeterminism''.
+Here we would like to point out that, strictly speaking, this claim is incorrect: the conjunction of signal locality (i.e., what they meant by ``relativistic causality'' and Bell-inequality violation (what they meant by ``nonlocality'') implies the failure of predictability, but not of determinism.
+While Aharonov's result was presumably correct with the appropriate translation, the choice of words seems to imply they did not make at that stage the distinction between determinism and predictability, and this work should clarify the importance of doing so.